twh9811/QuackersWebstore/docs/DesignDoc.md

 shopping cart and the customer decides they no longer want to purchase a duck, they may remove it from their shopping cart individually or clear the entire cart all at once.
 The total price is also displayed on the page.
-Once a customer has decided they are done shopping and would like to checkout they navigate to the shopping cart page and select the checkout button.
+Once a customer has decided they are done shopping and would like to check out they navigate to the shopping cart page and select the checkout button.
 Here they will enter their contact, shipping, and payment information.
 When the checkout is complete they will be given a receipt that shows the contents of